 At that point, Acevedo said, he became separated from his Commonwealth Times colleagues.
 He said he was disoriented and “running blind” because of the tear gas.
-A journalist from another Virginia paper helped him around the corner of a building and began pouring milk in his eyes to help him recover from the gas, he said.
+A journalist from another Virginia paper, Sabrina Moreno of the Richmond Times-Dispatch, helped him around the corner of a building and began pouring milk in his eyes to help him recover from the gas, he said.

 Acevedo said a group of at least five police officers came around the corner of the building and suddenly moved in to restrain the two journalists.
-Video posted on Twitter by activist Jimmie Lee Jarvis shows officers swarm Acevedo and the other journalist while they can be heard screaming, “We’re press.”
+Video posted on Twitter by activist Jimmie Lee Jarvis shows officers swarm Acevedo and Moreno while they can be heard screaming, “We’re press.”
 Officers pushed Acevedo face down on the ground, despite his shouts identifying himself as a journalist.
-The second journalist declined to comment.
+Moreno's detainment is documented here.

 After he had shouted his identity at least a dozen times, the officers released Acevedo, the journalist said.
 When Acevedo stood up, he said he was feeling claustrophobic from the lingering effects of the tear gas and the officers in riot gear crowded around him, so he asked an officer to give him some more space.
 The officer responded “no” close to his face, he said.